SongshGeo/shifting_baseline/docs/README.md

 ## License

-The documentation is licensed under the same license as the Past1000 library (MIT License).
+The documentation is licensed under the same license as the Shifting Baseline library (MIT License).